omarkmu/pz-omichat/docs/sandbox-options/compatibility-features.md

 # Compatibility Features

-These [options](./index.md) options control compatibility patches for other mods.
+These [options](./index.md) control compatibility patches for other mods.
-They have no effect if the relevant mod is not active.

 All of these features have three possible values:
 - `1`: Enable the compatibility patch